debsouryadatta/youtube_langgraph_agent/README.md

 - [x] Add the avatar api to the video with Simli api
 - [x] Add a soft background music to the video
 - [x] Clean up the code and make the overall structure better
+- [x] Integrate YouTube Api to publish the video directly to the youtube channel
+- [ ] Add slight animations to the images in the video like zoom in/zoom out/slightly moving left and right
+- [ ] Add intro and outro animations
 - [ ] Make the prompts better to get more interesting output video
 - [ ] Increase the types of video shorts by tweaking the overall workflow(Suppose we don't want avatar, we want a separate type of video)
-- [ ] Integrate YouTube Api to publish the video directly to the youtube channel
 - [ ] Think for images solution, as google images search might give same images or might have issue in downloading(although we have the placeholder image in place of that)